XRPLF/xrpl-dev-portal/content/rippled-setup.md

 Additionally, running your own server gives you admin control over it, which allows you to run important admin-only and load-intensive commands.
 If you use a shared server, you have to worry about other users of the same server competing with you for the server's computing power.
 Many of the commands in the WebSocket API can put a lot of strain on the server, so `rippled` has the option to scale back its responses when it needs to.
 If you share a server with others, you may not always get the best results possible.

-Finally, if you run a validating node, you can use a stock node as a proxy to the public network while keeping your validating node on a private subnet only accessible to the outside world through the stock node.
-This makes it more difficult to compromise the integrity of your validating node.
+Finally, if you run a validating server, you can use a stock server as a proxy to the public network while keeping your validating server on a private subnet only accessible to the outside world through the stock server.
+This makes it more difficult to compromise the integrity of your validating server.

-## Reasons to Run a Validating Node ##
+## Reasons to Run a Validator ##

 The robustness of the Ripple network depends on an interconnected web of validators who each trust a few other validators _not to collude_.
-The more operators with different interests there are who run validating nodes, the more certain each member of the network can be that it continues to run impartially.
+The more operators with different interests there are who run validators, the more certain each member of the network can be that it continues to run impartially.
 If you or your organization relies on the Ripple peer-to-peer network, it is in your interest to contribute to the consensus process.

-Not all `rippled` nodes need to be validating nodes: trusting additional nodes from the same operator does not provide additional protection against collusion.
-However, an organization may run nodes in multiple regions in order to provide better redundancy in case of natural disasters and other emergencies.
+Not all `rippled` servers need to be validators: trusting additional servers from the same operator does not provide additional protection against collusion.
+It could be useful for an organization to run validators in multiple regions in order to provide better redundancy in case of natural disasters and other emergencies.

-If your organization runs a validating node, you may also run one or more stock nodes, to balance the computing load of API access, or as a proxy between your validation server and the outside network.
+If your organization runs a validating server, you may also run one or more stock servers, to balance the computing load of API access, or as a proxy between your validation server and the outside network.

 ### Properties of a Good Validator ###